JaumeFigueras/GisFIRE-API/tokens/README.md

 $ sudo -i -u postgres
 $ createuser -p 5435 -P remotegisfireuser
 $ psql -p 5435 -d meteocat
-# GRANT CONNECT ON DATABASE meteocat TO remotegisfireuser;
+# GRANT CONNECT ON DATABASE tokens TO remotegisfireuser;
 # GRANT USAGE ON SCHEMA public TO remotegisfireuser;
 # GRANT SELECT ON xdde_requests TO remotegisfireuser;
 # GRANT SELECT ON ALL TABLES IN SCHEMA public TO remotegisfireuser;